ArthurG/HayPoll/README.md

 because hay > straw

 ## Setup Instructions
 This is a facebook bot that can help you to create surveys, which others can respond through the bot.
+[This](https://developers.facebook.com/docs/messenger-platform/guides/quick-start) is a similar guide written by facebook for NodeJS apps

 Installing requirements:
 `pip3 install -r requirements.txt`